michaelsevilla/pdsw15/docs/sc-rebuttal.md

 We agree that 1 client compiling with 1 MDS isn't interesting, but the point of Figure 9 is that Mantle can spread metadata across the MDSs in different ways.
 The interesting result is 3 clients don't saturate the system enough to make distribution worthwhile and that 5 clients with 3 MDSs is just as efficient as 4 or 5 clients.

-### 9. What are the details of the metadata protocols and is there a cost model of MDS operations?
-How do clients learn about the owning MDS?

-TODO:

 ### 10. How does the MDS forward work?
 Why is there so much overhead?

 Forwards happen when a client requests metadata that the MDS doesn't have.
 The MDS forwards the request to the correct MDS and the client updates its cache so that it will contact the correct MDS in the future.
 If the subtrees are partitioned poorly across the MDS nodes (e.g., the root inode is on MDS1 and the rest are on MDS2), then path traversals incurr many forwards.